List of awards and nominations received by Katharine Hepburn

 Katharine Hepburn (1907–2003) was an American actress in film, stage, and television.
 Her career spanned 67 years through eight decades (1928–1995), during which she was honored with many of the industry's top awards.
+Hepburn was nominated for a total of 12 Academy Awards for Best Actress, and won four – the record number of wins for a performer.
+She received two awards and five nominations from the British Academy Film Awards, one award and six nominations from the Emmy Awards, one Screen Actors Guild Award, eight Golden Globe nominations, and two Tony Award nominations.